windisch/rrSample/README.md

 # rrSample

-rrSample is
+rrSample
+* is an extenstion for R written in C++
-* an attempt to get rapidly mixing Markov chains on fiber graphs
+* is an attempt to get rapidly mixing Markov chains on fiber graphs
 * can be used to sample from the lattice points of polytopes uniformly